 This led to investors racing to grab shares before the privatisation happened, causing the company’s stock price to elevate by 10% before trading was halted.
 Problem is – Tesla never went private.

 This led to a charge with securities fraud, for releasing ‘false and misleading information’ to drive the company’s stock price.
-Tesla ended up paying an eyewatering $20 million fine, and Musk stepped down as the chairman of Tesla’s board.
-Robyn Denholm took his place, but he remained the CEO of Tesla Inc.
+Tesla ended up paying an eyewatering $20 million fine, and Musk stepped down as the chairman of Tesla’s board, although he remained CEO of Tesla Inc, with Robyn Denholm taking his place as chairman.

 In 2019, the Model Y was unveiled.
 The Y can seat 7 people and travel 300 miles on a single charge.
 The Cybertruck was unveiled at the end of 2019: a fully electric truck which can tow 14,000 lbs and travel 500 miles on a single charge.
 The demonstration went slightly wrong, though – the ‘armoured’ glass ended up cracking in front of a live audience.